The Growing Seed Parable

 10As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, 11so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it (Isaiah 55:8–11).

 Mark tells us in 4:29 that the one who sows is the one who reaps.
-Here, in the Parable of the Growing Seed, when we sow God’s seed, we can expect to reap a productive harvest.
-As the seed-sowing farmer represented herein, we’re to water his seed by praying throughout the entire process.
-In addition to waiting for our harvest, Lord Jesus will instruct us, his disciples, on how to productively sow more seeds elsewhere, allowing us to reach the multitudes with the seeds will sow onto their soil.
+When we sow God’s seed, we can expect to reap a productive harvest.
+Being the seed-sowing farmer represented herein, we’re to water his seed by praying throughout the entire process.
+In addition to waiting for our harvest, Lord Jesus will instruct us, his disciples, on how to productively sow more seeds elsewhere, allowing us to reach the multitudes with the seeds we’ll sow onto their soil.

-Productivity Requires Patience This miniparable ought to give us perspective when we consider the unusual productivity of the Word of God, which happens in spite of us and our efforts.
+Productivity Requires Patience This miniparable ought to give us perspective when we consider the unusual productivity of God’s Word, which happens in spite of us and our efforts.
 We’re certainly involved in the “growing seed” process, but such springing forth of life doesn’t depend on our active participation.
 In addition to giving us perspective, this parable also demonstrates the need for us to be patient with the work of God.
 Look at vv.
 27 and 28 wherein we’re told that the farmer slept and rose, night and day, before the germinated seed sprung up.
-Ecclesiastes 3:1–2 says: “To every thing there is a season, and a time to every purpose under the heaven.”
 The close of v.
-2 reads, “a time to plant, and a time to pluck up that which is planted.”
-That’s saying that there are seasons in life, in nature, and in our sowing of seed, followed by a season of waiting.
+2 of Ecclesiastes 3:1–2 reads, “a time to plant, and a time to pluck up that which is planted.”
+There are seasons in life, in nature, and in our sowing of seed, followed by a season of waiting.
 The success formula involves sowing, watering, waiting, then reaping.

 We mustn’t get the idea that this farmer, after he’d sown the seed, did nothing until harvest.
 This parable bypasses a number of details — significant as they may be — and places the emphasis on the sowing, the growing, and the harvesting.
 Of course the farmer didn’t spend his days being idle.
 There was much work to do: Plowing, fertilizing, and weeding took a lot of his time.
 Our weeding effort requires vigilance in determining the applicability of God’s Word in our seed-growth efforts; note the specific weeding effort that Jesus highlights in his Parable of the Weeds (or Tares).
-Besides his many daily chores, the sower had to buy and sell and plan and prepare for the harvest.
+Besides his many daily chores, the sower had to buy, sell, plan, and prepare for the harvest.
 All these tasks and responsibilities were taken for granted in this miniparable.

 But what exactly goes on during that waiting time, when we sowers should be prayerful and patient?
 That answer is often imperceptible to us sowers of seed.
 The farmer doesn’t know what goes on within the soil.
 But something’s definitely happening down there because the essence of life is in the seed.
 The farmer sleeps and rises, again and again, praying and waiting patiently.
-One day the seed grows but he doesn’t know how that happens — every season!
+One day — every season — the seed grows but he doesn’t know how that happens!

 What does that mean to us?
 We need to couple God’s grace with man’s intention to produce a harvest.
 God’s grace always takes into account the will of man.